Wealden District Council

 • All associated sub committees

-Decisions on health and safety matters are delegated to the Cabinet Portfolio Holder – Cllr K Williams.
+Decisions on health and safety policy matters are delegated to Cllr K Williams, Public Health, and Asset Management Portfolio Holder.

-Cllr Williams makes decisions on policy matters regarding health and safety and communicates these to Director of Place Mr. Chris Bending.
+Cllr Williams makes decisions on policy matters and communicates these to the Director of Place.

 This chart shows the structure for the Environmental Health service for Wealden Council.
-A total of 21.75 full time officers are engaged in Environmental Health work for at an annual cost of £1,088,950.
+A total of 21.75 full-time officers are engaged in the shared Environmental Health Service.

 The health and safety service of Wealden District Council is carried out by the Food and Safety Team as part of the shared Environmental Health service and interlinks with neighbouring local authorities, Health and Safety Executive and Regulatory Delivery (Department for Business, Energy, and Industrial Strategy).